MatsThieme/AbschlussProjekt/README.md

-### This repo won't be modified, you can find the current SnowballEngine here:
+### This repo won't be updated, you can find the current SnowballEngine here:
 [Project Template](https://github.com/MatsThieme/SnowballEngineTemplate)
 <br><br>